 Credits are consumed by each build.
 If your balance dropped unexpectedly:

-- Check how many builds completed and how many times you deployed.
-Build credits (2 per build) are only charged when a build fully succeeds — a failed or incomplete build does not cost credits.
+- Check how many builds you started and how many times you deployed.
+Build credits (2 per build) are charged when a build starts — not after it finishes.
+If a build fails, those credits are automatically refunded.
 Deployment credits (4 per deployment) are charged when going live is triggered, whether or not the deployment succeeds.

-- Daily credits refresh on a rolling 24-hour cycle from when they were last granted.
-If you see 0 daily credits, they may not have refreshed yet, or they refreshed and were already used.
+- Daily credits refresh each day, up to a maximum of 25 per calendar month.
+If you see 0 daily credits, they may not have refreshed yet, they refreshed and were already used, or you have hit the monthly cap.

 - Subscription credits expire at the end of your billing period.
 If you recently renewed, you should have a fresh allocation.